bob-dinger/Texas_Indicators/README.md

 🟢 [Number of people homeless per 10,000 population](./health/Number of people homeless per 10,000 population/report.md)

-[Percent of households paying >50 percent of income for housing]
+[Percent of households paying more than 50 percent of income for housing]

 [Percent of households with limited or uncertain access to food](./health/Percent of households with limited or uncertain access to food/report.md)